Thirlan/ThirlanStellarisMPBalance/patch_notes_explanation.md

 Crime is a frequently exploited game mechanic.
 As seen in some of the more recent videos by Stefan, both for the Crime Lord Deal and his Hive Mind play in the Nemesis videos, you can regularly have high crime with little to no risk.

 The quickest tweak that can thus be done for this is to increase slightly the crime/deviancy per pop from 2.0 to 2.2.
-This is only a 10% adjustment and will be left this way until it is determined how much of an impact this really has.
-Preliminary testing has shown that it does push some starting empires (e.g. slave with decadent) from 0% to ~5% crime rate at the start of the game, but this seems to have little to no impact.

-These changes to crime also indirectly give a boost to the Domination tradition, known to be the weakest tradition tree.
+This is only a 10% adjustment and based on observed game play this is not having much effect, though we will continue to leave this trait in and observe how changes to Crime Jobs in LEM affect this.
+3.1 LEM prevents players from avoid crime jobs.

 ## Be careful out there (event)